 DKW becomes the largest motorcycle manufacturer.
 More than 65 thousand products rolled off its conveyors.
 Therefore, the company decided to expand and acquire the Audi plant.
 And during the depression, she teamed up with her and two other auto manufacturers to form Auto Union AG for mutual support.

 The union logo is four intertwined rings, today known as the Audi sign.
-Inside each circle is inscribed a small emblem of the members of the union: DKW, Audi, Horch, and Wanderer.
+Inside each circle is inscribed a small emblem of the union’s members: DKW, Audi, Horch, and Wanderer.

-The partial interweaving of symbols showed the preservation of independence with the release of its products and the production of hybrid models—for example, the Audi Front with a Wanderer engine manufactured by Horch and DKW front-wheel drive.
+The partial interweaving of symbols showed the preservation of independence, with the release of its products and the production of hybrid models, for example, the Audi Front with a Wanderer engine, manufactured by Horch, and a DKW front-wheel drive.

 1949 – 1966

-After the Second World War, part of the participants ended up in the GDR, where the authorities used their capacities for their purposes to produce cars F8, F9, Trabant, and others.
+After the Second World War, some of the participants ended up in the GDR, where the authorities used their expertise for their own purposes to produce cars such as the F8, F9, Trabant, and others.
 Horch and Wanderer ceased to exist.
 Wanting to regain independence, the remnants of DKW and Audi are registered in Germany as Auto Union GmbH.

 An enterprise in West Germany produced DKW cars (F89, F91, F92 Monza, Junior), so the brand sign was given the leading top position.
-DKW also organized the assembly of motorcycles, which explains the logo from the time of their first models.
+DKW also organized motorcycle assembly, which explains the logo from the time of their first models.

 The production of DKW cars was led by Audi, which did not use its brand at that time.
 Therefore, her sign is located at the base, like a base.
 Four rings are like the four wheels of a car.